 - Series EE.
-These bonds earn a fixed interest rate, and your investment doubles in 20 years.
+These bonds earn a fixed interest rate, and are set up to double your investment in 20 years.
 Those purchased between November 2020 and April 2021 have an annual rate of 0.10%.

-Both are low-risk accrual securities — this means you earn interest monthly, and that interest is compounded semiannually.
-You get the interest when you cash in your bonds, so patience will definitely be a virtue here.
+Both are low-risk accrual securities — this means they are set up to earn interest monthly, and that interest is compounded semiannually.
+You only would get the interest though when you cash in your bonds, so patience will definitely be a virtue here.
 With either option, you can invest as little as $25 for an electronic bond, meaning you don’t have to break your bank to invest.

 Treasury securities refer to a few different things:

 - Treasury bills.
 These are short-term securities that mature in 13 to 52 weeks.
 They’re also non-interest bearing (so if you’re looking to earn interest, consider the next two options).